cescano/cescano/README.md

 # 👋 Hi, I'm @cescano

-🎓 **Student in Computer Science & Statistics with a Minor in Communications**
+🎓 ** Undergraduate Student in Computer Science & Statistics with a Minor in Communications**
 🧠 **Aspiring Data Scientist | Machine Learning Enthusiast | Python, R, C/C++ Developer**
 📍 Based in Sacramento, CA | 💼 Open to internships, research, and collaborations